buggins/dlangui/README.md

 Now it's in early alpha stage, and could be used as a demo for DlangUI.

+But it already can open DUB based projects, edit, build and run them.

+There is simple syntax highlight.

 Project page: [https://github.com/buggins/dlangide](https://github.com/buggins/dlangide)

 How to build and run using DUB: